Suha-Alhawamdeh/learning-journal0/read06a.md

 # HOW HTML, CSS, and JAVASCRIPT FIT TOGETHER:

-## How do I write a scrpt of a web page:
+## How do I write a script of a web page:

 * It is best to keep JavaScript code in its own JavaScript file.
 JavaScript files are text files (like HTML pages and CSS style sheets), but they have the . js extension.